aio-libs/aiomysql/docs/connection.rst

     :param str password: password to use.
     :param str db: database to use, None to not use a particular one.
     :param int port: MySQL port to use, default is usually OK.
-    :param str unix_socket: optionally, you can use a unix socket rather than TCP/IP.
+    :param unix_socket str: optionally, you can use a unix socket rather than TCP/IP.
     :param str charset: charset you want to use, for example 'utf8'.
     :param sql_mode: default sql-mode_ to use, like 'NO_BACKSLASH_ESCAPES'